DevSkillsHQ/transaction-management-frontend-level-1/README.md

 - `${transaction-account-id}` - account id of the corresponding transaction.
 - `${transaction-amount}` - transaction amount.
-- `${current-account-balance}` - the current account balance right after submitting the transaction (only needed to be initialized for the transactions submitted from the current client).
+- `${current-account-balance}` - the current account balance right after submitting the transaction (only show for the last submitted transaction).

 ## Before you get started